namely/chief-of-state/readme.md

 ### Local dev

 - For local development, the following pre-requisites are necessary:
+    - Install at least Java 8 [Java download](https://www.oracle.com/java/technologies/javase-downloads.html) on your local dev machine.

-    - `JRE` (at least java8) and `sbt` installed on the development machine
+    -  Run `brew install sbt` on your local dev machine in case `sbt` is not installed on the machine.

-    - docker installed on the development machine
+    - [Docker](https://www.docker.com/) installed on the development machine.

     - Set the [global](#global-environment-variables) in addition with the [local](#local-dev-options) ones.
 Check a sample docker-compose file inside the docker folder.